amazon-braket/amazon-braket-sdk-python/README.md

 ## Sample Notebooks
 Coming soon

-## Documentation
+## Braket Python SDK API Reference Documentation
+To view the API Reference for the SDK, either download the .zip file or building it in your local environment.

+**To download the API Reference .zip file**
+[Download the .zip file](aws s3 cp s3://braket-external-assets-prod-us-west-2/sdk-docs/built-sdk-documentation.zip braket-sdk-documentation.zip), and then extract the `braket-sdk-documentation.zip` file to your local environment.
+After you extract the file, open the index.html file in the `SDK Documentation` folder.

-You can generate the documentation for the SDK.
-First change directories (`cd`) to position the cursor in the `braket-python-sdk` directory.
+**To generate the API Reference HTML in your local environment** To generate the HTML, first change directories (`cd`) to position the cursor in the `braket-python-sdk` directory.
 Then, run the following command to generate the HTML documentation files:

 ```bash
 tox -e docs